 Mental Health vs Mental Health Disorder

 Mental health is the overall wellness of a person’s mind.
-It involves how a person thinks, regulates their feeling, and how they behave as a result of their thoughts and feelings.
+It involves how a person thinks, regulates their feelings, and how they behave as a result of those thoughts and feelings.

-A mental health disorder is the changes in the patterns and thoughts that affect the behavior of an individual.
-The thoughts and feelings cause disruption in a person’s ability to behave in a normal way.
+Mental health disorders can be defined as the changes in the patterns and thoughts that affect the behavior of an individual.
+These thoughts and feelings cause disruption in a person’s ability to behave in a normal way.

-Some of the common mental health disorders among children are anxiety disorders, ADHD, autism spectrum disorder, eating disorders, and others.
+When it comes to children, some of the common mental health disorders they go through or can go through are anxiety disorders, ADHD, autism spectrum disorder, eating disorders, and others.

 Warning signs that your child is struggling with their mental health

 Have you noticed that your child is sometimes extremely happy and sometimes extremely sad?
-All children can have a general mood off day which is usually associated with external factors such as getting a bad score in math or having a fight with a fellow friend.
-But extreme mood swings in a short period of time is worth questioning.
-Having frequent mood swings can be a sign that your child is feeling anxious or is depressed.
+Like grown-ups, children can also have bad days, when they feel not so good about the things happening in their lives.
+Maybe they got a bad score on a test, or maybe they had a fight with their best friend.
+But extreme mood swings in children are not a very normal thing; having frequent mood swings can be a sign that your child is feeling anxious or depressed.

 2. Avoiding certain situations

 Avoiding certain situations due to some reasons is a common behavior among adults.
-However if you see that your child getting angry or panicking at the thought of doing something they used to enjoy, this may be a sign that your child has some underlying mental health conditions which they are not being able to express.
-It can be a sign of anxiety or obsessive-compulsive disorder.
+However, if you see that your child is getting angry or panicking at the thought of doing something they used to love doing, then it may be a sign that they have some underlying mental health condition that is making them suffer, emotionally and mentally.
+Moreover, it can also be a sign of anxiety or obsessive-compulsive disorder (OCD).

-Children trying to express their feelings is sometimes difficult.
-But there can be physical conditions that may help in indicating any underlying mental health conditions.
-Sometimes when a child is feeling anxious they may show physical symptoms like headache, stomach pain, feeling sick, or having a sore throat with no apparent cause.
-This may be a sign of distress.
+For children, trying to express their feelings can sometimes prove to be a challenge.
+But there can be physical symptoms that may help you in understanding whether they are going through something bad or not.
+Sometimes when a child is feeling anxious they may display symptoms like headache, stomach pain, fatigue, or having a sore throat with no apparent cause.
+All these might be signs of distress and poor mental health.

-It can be difficult to work out what the real issue is with children lacking the ability to express their feelings or specifically describing the symptoms.
-Keeping an open mind is always wise in such circumstances in order to get to the root of the issue.
+It can be difficult to work out what the real issue is as children, most of the time, lack the ability to express their feelings properly or specifically describing the symptoms.
+Keeping an open mind is always wise in such circumstances if you want to genuinely help them deal with this and in order to get to the root of the issue.